Robin Page (journalist): Allegations of racism

 In 2002, Page was arrested, based upon false allegations of inciting racial hatred in a speech he gave at a fair in Gloucestershire, but was later released as police were of the opinion that no crime had been committed.
 Page claimed that he was framed by Gloucestershire Police.

 In 2008 Gloucestershire Police made a four-figure payment to Page for his wrongful arrest, conceding and compensating him for his complaint.

 In 2016 Page again attracted controversy by making remarks (which he dismissed as a joke) about deceiving immigrants into taking contraceptive drugs.

+Death

+Page died from pancreatic cancer on 27 May 2023, at the age of 80.